Dr. Marcoux-Boriack, DVM

 She grew up watching wildlife documentaries and rescuing animals such as turtles, squirrels, and birds with her stepfather; this only fueled her interest as she went on to accept and complete an externship in Sausalito, CA at the Marine Mammal Center.
 There, she was able to work with animals such as sea lions, seals, and otters, as well as assist veterinarians on surgeries, rescues, rehabilitation, and releases.
 She also volunteered at various other places, working with sea turtles, lions, tigers, wolves, horses, and many other wild animals, with one such place being Moody Gardens, where she worked with penguins and exotics animals in the rain forest.

-Heather’s beautiful family includes her son JC, her niece Amerika, and her fur babies, Sammie (a Shepherd/Collie mix that she adopted from VTI), and Delilah (a Great Pyrenees mix).
+Heather’s beautiful family includes her son JC and Jaylen, her niece Amerika, and her fur baby Delilah (a Great Pyrenees mix).
 The love that Heather found working with wildlife and her own companion animals lead her to pursue her dream in the field of veterinary medicine.

 In 2015, Heather accepted Jesus Christ as her Lord and Savior and was later baptized at Citymark Church in 2016.
 She is currently serving her community and working at Egret Bay as Practice Manager, and is also a part of two non-profit organizations that Egret Bay has teamed up with for community outreach: Night of Worship Houston & Yellow Door Outreach.